 KATE MOSS B.Sc.
 LL.B., TEP, Notary Public

 Kate Moss B.Sc.
 LL.B., TEP, Notary Public, is a probate lawyer at Director level.
-As the senior lawyer in our probate practice area, Kate leads a team which includes probate and commercial and property lawyer, Cameron Topfer, and two senior probate assistants, and works closely with Peter Worrall, the Director in charge of the probate practice area on the most complex probate matters.
+As the Director in charge of our probate practice area, Kate leads a team which includes probate and commercial and property lawyer, Cameron Topfer, and two senior probate assistants.
 She works on trusts and estate administration, and on legal issues that arise as a consequence of the death of a person.
 This includes resolving superannuation, insurance, ownership, trust, and related issues when someone has died.
 Kate is one of the most experienced probate lawyers in Tasmania and administers a significant number of probate files for both regular and high net worth estates.

 Kate is a graduate of the University of Tasmania, and holds a Graduate Diploma of Legal Practice.
 Kate has also completed further studies with the Taxation Institute of Australia.

 On 16 October 2017, Kate was appointed by the Chief Justice of the Supreme Court of Tasmania as a Notary Public.
 A Notary Public prepares, certifies and authenticates documents for use overseas.
 In order to be appointed, Kate undertook a significant amount of private study, as the practice of a Notary Public is, at times, somewhat arcane.